 The millennial generation is slowly becoming the “decision-makers”.
 So make sure your marketing leaves a lasting impression.
 By incorporating these tips into your next direct mail campaign, you’ll be well on your way to attracting new millennial prospects.

-If you would like to learn more, click here to download a copy of Still Relevant: A look at how Millennials Respond to Direct Mail eBook from the USPS.
-If you have any additional questions about direct mail, click here to contact us.
+If you would like to learn more, click here to download a copy of Still Relevant: A Look at How Millennials Respond to Direct Mail eBook from the USPS.

 About the Author: